MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMReportingServicePoint.md

 PS XYZ:\> Remove-CMReportingServicePoint -SiteCode "CM1" -SiteSystemServerName "CMCEN-DIST02.TSQA.CORP.CONTOSCO.COM"
 ```

-This command removes the reporting service point from the System Center Configuration Manager site that has the site code CM1 on the site system server named CMCEN-DIST02.TSQA.CORP.CONTOSCO.COM.
+This command removes the reporting service point from the Configuration Manager site that has the site code CM1 on the site system server named CMCEN-DIST02.TSQA.CORP.CONTOSCO.COM.

 ### Example 2: Remove a reporting service point by using an object variable
 ```